Disney Cruise Line has a relatively liberal policy that allows guests to bring a limited amount of their own alcohol onboard their ships.

 However, those days are long gone and you need to be aware of the Disney cruise line rules about bringing alcohol on board the ship.

-Most cruise lines do not allow this as of course they want to sell you their, usually highly-priced, alcohol.
+Most cruise lines do not allow this as of course, they want to sell you their, usually highly-priced, alcohol.

-Most cruise lines will confiscate any alcohol found in your bags at embarkation.
+Many cruise lines will confiscate any alcohol found in your bags at embarkation.

 Disney Cruise Line Guests 21 years and older may bring a maximum of 2 bottles of unopened wine or champagne (no larger than 750 ml) or 6 beers (no larger than 12 ounces) on board at the beginning of the voyage.